 The directors of the managing agent are responsible for the maintenance and integrity of the Syndicate and financial information included on the Syndicate's website.
 Legislation in the UK governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

 On behalf of the board

 E L Woolley

-Chief Executive Officer (Subject to regulatory approval)
+Chief Executive Officer

-SYNDICATE ANNUAL ACCOUNTS FOR THE YEAR ENDED 31 DECEMBER 2018
+SYNDICATE ANNUAL ACCOUNTS FOR THE YEAR ENDED 31 DECEMBER 2019